Summary:

-You’ve probably noticed it already: traffic patterns that don’t act human.
+You've probably seen it already: traffic that doesn't act human.
 Sessions that finish in milliseconds.
 Journeys that skip the homepage entirely.
-The truth is, your website isn’t just being visited anymore…it’s being read, scraped, and analyzed by machines.
+Your website isn't just being visited anymore — it's being read, scraped, and analyzed by machines.
+For most teams, all of that gets flattened into a single line on the dashboard: "bot traffic."

-For most digital teams, all of that gets lumped into a single line on the dashboard: “bot traffic.”
-But those invisible visitors aren’t all the same.
+But those invisible visitors aren't the same.
 Some are training large language models, others are scraping content on demand, and a growing number are acting on behalf of real customers.
+Telling them apart is the difference between analytics you can trust and metrics that quietly mislead you.

-AI-driven activity on your website isn’t monolithic.
+AI activity on your website isn't monolithic.
 Each type of visitor — crawler, scraper, browser, or agent — has a distinct purpose, behavior, and business impact.
 Knowing the difference is the first step toward accurate measurement and smarter optimization.

-1) LLM Crawlers: The new search engines.
+LLM crawlers: The new search engines.

-Definition: LLM crawlers are automated bots that collect web content to train or update large language models (LLMs).
-Think of OpenAI’s GPTBot, Anthropic’s ClaudeBot, or Google Gemini’s crawler.Purpose: These crawlers scan publicly available content to help generative AI systems answer questions accurately.
-They’re the successors to traditional SEO crawlers, but instead of indexing pages for ranking, they extract text to inform models.Behavior:
+Definition: LLM crawlers are automated bots that collect web content to train or update large language models.
+Think OpenAI's GPTBot, Anthropic's ClaudeBot, or Google Gemini's crawler.

 - Follow links systematically and consume structured data.